 Request for Review of the Decision

-Should an Applicant believe that there are substantive grounds for DCS to reconsider their decision not to admit the Applicant to the Scheme; the Applicant may request a review of the decision in writing, providing full details of the reasons for the request, to advertising@customerservice.nsw.gov.au
+Should an Applicant believe that there are substantive grounds for DCS to reconsider their decision not to admit the Applicant to the Scheme; the Applicant may request a review of the decision in writing, providing full details of the reasons for the request, to advertising@customerservice.nsw.gov.au.

-The Director, Brand and Campaigns will review, decide and inform the Applicant of the outcome of the review in writing.
+The Director – Brand and Campaigns will review, decide and inform the Applicant of the outcome of the review in writing.

 Special Requirements